aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/setup.md

 ### 2. Install the AWS Command Line Interface

 You will be configuring your computer to communicate with AWS services.
-The easiest way to do this is by installing the AWS Command Line Interface (CLI).
+The easiest way to do this is by installing the AWS Command Line Interface (AWS CLI).

 Install the AWS CLI to your local computer following the ["Install/Update" instructions on this page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 (You can ignore the "Next steps" section at the bottom of that page.)